zjlukan/Facial-Tracking-and-Emotion-Recognition-Using-Neural-Networks/README.md

 * load: use this to indicate that you want to load an experiment from file
 * load_path: the path to a .json file containing the experiment state to be loaded
 * train_dir: the path to the directory containing training data
 * train_dir: the path to the directory containing testing data

+It is recommended to use a smaller dataset for parameter search in order to save time before applying these parameters to the final model trained on the full dataset